 - In the Credentials for SNMP Devices section, clear the Inherit from Local Probe check box.

 - For Encryption Type, select DES.

-- Leave the Context Name text box blank.
+- Keep the Context Name text box blank.

-- Navigate to Device Home.
+- Navigate to Devices tab.
 The new device is displayed at the bottom of the page.

 - For Technology Used, select SNMP.

-- For Matching Sensor Types, select SNMP Custom String.
+- In the Matching Sensor Types section, select SNMP Custom String.

-- Navigate to Add Sensor to Device Firebox (Step 2 of 2).
+The Add Sensor to Device Firebox (Step 2 of 2) settings appear.

-- In the Recommended Sensors section, click Add These Sensors to auto-deploy sensors to the device.
+- In the Recommended Sensors section, click Recommend Now to search sensors for the device.
 This can take several minutes.

 Test the Integration

 - On the Devices page, near the bottom, you will find the Firebox we just added.
 Click the device name, which is T80 in our example.

-- On the right, you can see diagrams with information about Firebox Alarms, Response Time Index, CPU Load Index, and Traffic Index.
+- On the right panel, you can see diagrams with information about Firebox Alarms, Response Time Index, CPU Load Index, and Traffic Index.
 Each item has three charts to show the statistics in 2 days, 30 days and 365 days.